 The actual PLA exercise in the village usually commences with a 'Walk Through' also referred to as the 'Transect Walk'.
 This involves walking through the village area with the villagers and discussing the aspects of the study design and content with them.
 It is a method of preliminary assessment useful for acquainting oneself with the ecological, social, economic, topographical, sanitary, communication and other conditions.
-A walk from one point of the village to another or through its constituent parts enables a better understanding of the village life than what a series of discussions would otherwise afford.
+A walk from one point of the village to another or through its constituent parts enables a better understanding of the village life than what a series of discussions would otherwise enable.

-The main purpose of this exercise is to acquaint you with the general conditions of the village.
-If Walk Through is done following the methodology prescribed, it puts a complete picture of the village into the minds of the visitors.
-Transect Walk or Walk Through (WT) are observatory walks or treks across the countryside and fields in any given area, village or watershed.
-They serve to help outsiders see from close range several points of interest and relevance, which they would otherwise miss.
+The main purpose of this exercise is to acquaint yourselves with the general conditions of the village.
+If 'Walk Through' is done following the methodology prescribed, it reflects a complete picture of the village into the minds of the visitors.
+'Transect Walk' or 'Walk Through' (WT) are observatory walks or treks across the countryside and fields in any given area, village or watershed.
+They enable outsiders to observe several points of interest and relevance and from close range, which they would otherwise miss.
 Some of these are: